Zunkz/furrestmodpack/README.md

 Here's the source for The Furrest modpack.
-Mod creators can be checked at https://modrinth.com/Modpack/Furrest
+Mod creators can be checked at [the modpack site](https://modrinth.com/modpack/furrest).